stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 This is an OS X, Linux, and Windows friendly system-wide command that scours your hard drive for any installed "generators," then gives them control based on the next argument:

 ### `webapp`
 This is actually a separate plug-in, or "generator," called `generator-webapp`.
-Yeoman recognizes other `generator-____` Node modules, which opens the door for Backbone, AngularJS, and countless other you-name-it generators.
+Yeoman recognizes other `generator-____` Node modules, which opens the door for using Backbone, AngularJS, and countless other you-name-it generators.

 Something important to take away from this is it's the `generator-webapp` module that prompts us with questions.
 The same goes for any other generators we install.
 They are maintained by the community, not necessarily the Yeoman team members themselves.